-The recently uncovered history of Dr. Henry Miller Madden’s deeply-held antisemitic views and Nazi sympathies, as reflected in his own writings and papers housed in our library, has led to an increased interest in the Henry Miller Madden Papers in our Special Collections Research Center.
+The fall 2021 discovery of deeply-held antisemitic views and Nazi sympathies of our library’s first dean, Dr. Henry Miller Madden, has led to an increased interest in the Henry Miller Madden Papers in our Special Collections Research Center.

 Finding Aid to the Henry Miller Madden Papers: